Mrmayman/quantum-launcher/README.md

 # Features
 - Instances to isolate different installations.
 No more conflicts between versions!
-- Create or delete an Instance with ease.
+- Install fabric with one click.
-- Launch your game with one click.
+- Create or delete an Instance easily.
 - Remembers your username across sessions.
 - Can't autodetect java?
 Add it manually with a simple file picker.